Functional Dyspepsia With Anxiety And Depression?

-One factor of the gut and how it is negatively affected can be attributed to corticotrophin releasing hormones.
-These receptors are numerous and the gut and there is the association that can link both depression and anxiety to overall good health.
+One factor of the gut and how it is negatively affected can be attributed to corticotrophin-releasing hormones.
+These receptors are numerous and the gut and there is an association that can link both depression and anxiety to overall good health.

 The analysis that was conducted in the study pointed to the fact that depressive issues are more so related to the dyspepsia symptoms versus stress which is seen in patients that have irritable bowel syndrome.
 It is the anxiety associated with the stress that exacerbates the symptoms in the GI tract.